 Step 2 – Marinate Steak

-To make the marinade, stir together the soy sauce, olive oil, parsley or basil, red wine vinegar, honey or agave, garlic, and black pepper until combined in a dish with high sides.
+To make the marinade, stir together the soy sauce or tamari/aminos if gluten-free, olive oil, parsley or basil, red wine vinegar, honey or agave, garlic, and black pepper until combined in a dish with high sides.
 I like to use an 8-by-8-inch baking dish).

 Place the raw meat in the dish and turn it several times to coat.